BenAji/agora-calendar-flow/development_plan.md

 ## 💡 Purpose:
 AgoraCalendar is a Microsoft Outlook Add-in for **Investor Relations (IR) Teams** and **Investors** (Analyst Managers & Investment Analysts).
 It provides advanced calendar views, event workflows, RSVP management, and analytics, based on our approved high-fidelity desktop mockup (Bloomberg dark theme).
+THe plan below is to build a MVP.
+This is not a mockup.
+ALl features must be built for production and tested with sample test and stress test where suitable.

 ---